 Invisalign may be the right choice if you only have minor issues to fix, such as crowded teeth, gapped teeth, and minor overbite, underbite, or open bite.
 Invisalign can move your teeth horizontally, but not vertically, which is something to take into consideration depending on your specific smile situation.
-Your orthodontist will be able to tell you if Invisalign has the capability of helping you achieve your ideal smile.
+Your orthodontist, or Dr. Omar, will be able to tell you if Invisalign has the capability of helping you achieve your ideal smile.

 Invisalign can also be the right choice for you if you are frequently involved in contact sports, as it offers more protection for your teeth in these situations than traditional braces do.
 If you are concerned about the visibility of braces, Invisalign may be a less conspicuous option.